Josie Huang Immigration and Emerging Communities Reporter

-Josie Huang is a reporter and producer for KPCC's Take Two show.
+Josie Huang is an Immigration and Emerging Communities Reporter for KPCC.
+Prior to that, she worked as a reporter and producer for KPCC's Take Two show.

 Stories by Josie Huang